Completeness (logic): Refutation completeness

 Every strongly complete system is also refutation complete.
 Intuitively, strong completeness means that, given a formula set $\Gamma$, it is possible to compute every semantical consequence $\varphi$ of $\Gamma$, while refutation completeness means that, given a formula set $\Gamma$ and a formula $\varphi$, it is possible to check whether $\varphi$ is a semantical consequence of $\Gamma$.

-Examples of refutation-complete systems include: SLD resolution on Horn clauses, superposition on equational clausal first-order logic, Robinson's resolution on clause sets.
+Examples of refutation-complete systems include: SLD resolution on Horn clauses, superposition on equational clausal first-order logic, and Robinson's resolution on clause sets.
 The latter is not strongly complete: e.g. $\{ a \} \models a \lor b$ holds even in the propositional subset of first-order logic, but $a \lor b$ cannot be derived from $\{ a \}$ by resolution.
 However, $\{ a, \lnot (a \lor b) \} \vdash \bot$ can be derived.

 Syntactical completeness

 A formal system S is syntactically complete or deductively complete or maximally complete or negation complete if for each sentence (closed formula) φ of the language of the system either φ or ¬φ is a theorem of S. Syntactical completeness is a stronger property than semantic completeness.
 If a formal system is syntactically complete, a corresponding formal theory is called complete if it is a consistent theory.
 Gödel's incompleteness theorem shows that any computable system that is sufficiently powerful, such as Peano arithmetic, cannot be both consistent and syntactically complete.

-Syntactical completeness can also refer to another unrelated concept, also called Post completeness or Hilbert-Post completeness.
+Syntactical completeness can also refer to another unrelated concept, also called Post completeness or Hilbert–Post completeness.
 In this sense, a formal system is syntactically complete if and only if no unprovable sentence can be added to it without introducing an inconsistency.
 Truth-functional propositional logic and first-order predicate logic are semantically complete, but not syntactically complete (for example, the propositional logic statement consisting of a single propositional variable A is not a theorem, and neither is its negation).

 Structural completeness

-In superintuitionistic and modal logics, a logic is structurally complete if every admissible rule is derivable.
+In superintuitionistic and modal logics, a logic is structurally complete if every admissible rule is a derivable implication.